djdirty60/skin.titan.bingie.mod/README.md

 # Skin Titan BINGIE MOD

-Titan BINGIE MOD for Kodi Nexus.
+Titan BINGIE MOD for Kodi Omega.

 #IMPORTANT NOTE FOR USERS#
 Install the skin through the official titan bingie mod repository for updates and the supported addons required!